 Professor Balian is an alumnus of the David Nazarian College of Business and Economics at California State University, Northridge.
 Prior to becoming an attorney, he was a revenue agent with the Los Angeles District of the IRS, where he conducted tax audits of corporations, trusts and individuals, generally focusing on understated income or overstated deductions.
 He has practiced law since 1993 and is currently the managing partner of the Balian Law Group, a tax and estate planning law firm in Encino, California.
 Professor Balian is a Certified Specialist in Taxation Law, certified by the Board of Legal Specialization of the California State Bar.
 His law firm represents clients in IRS audits/appeals and before the U.S. Tax Court, and advises clients on income, estate & gift tax issues.
 He received both his B.S. in Accounting and M.S. in Taxation degrees from CSUN and his J.D. from Southwestern University School of Law.
 He is the past chair of the California Society of CPAs Los Angeles Chapter's West Valley CPAs.
 Professor Balian teaches the Culminating Experience.

 Professor Chapman specializes in advising on the tax aspects of mergers and acquisitions, joint ventures, corporate and partnership restructuring and financing transactions.
-He is a director in the Los Angeles office of Crowe Horwath LLP's Tax Services Unit.
+He is a Senior Counsel in the Real Estate and Tax Practice Groups of Buchalter Nemer.
 Professor Chapman's experience includes practicing tax in both law firms and national accounting/tax firms.
 He has assisted clients in a wide range of industries, including the technology, financial services, real estate, entertainment, manufacturing and hospitality industries.
 Professor Chapman is a former chairman of the Entertainment Tax Committee and Corporate Tax Committee of the Los Angeles County Bar Association.
 He graduated with an LL.M. in taxation from the New York University School of Law and a J.D. from the University of California, Hastings College of the Law.
 Professor Chapman earned his B.A, magna cum laude, from the University of Oregon.
 He teaches for us Income Taxation of Corporations and Shareholders and Income Taxation of Partnerships.

 Director, M.S. in Taxation Program, Professor, Accounting and Information Systems